Wells Fargo & Company MN Sells 156,433 Shares of FedEx Co. (NYSE:FDX)

 Wells Fargo & Company MN trimmed its holdings in FedEx Co.
-(NYSE:FDX – Get Rating) by 16.5% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 790,308 shares of the shipping service provider’s stock after selling 156,433 shares during the period.
-Wells Fargo & Company MN owned about 0.31% of FedEx worth $136,881,000 as of its most recent filing with the Securities and Exchange Commission.
+(NYSE:FDX – Get Rating) by 16.5% during the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 790,308 shares of the shipping service provider’s stock after selling 156,433 shares during the quarter.
+Wells Fargo & Company MN owned approximately 0.31% of FedEx worth $136,881,000 at the end of the most recent quarter.

-Other hedge funds have also recently made changes to their positions in the company.
-Global Wealth Management Investment Advisory Inc. purchased a new position in FedEx during the 1st quarter worth $35,000.
-CenterStar Asset Management LLC bought a new position in shares of FedEx in the fourth quarter valued at approximately $29,000.
-My Personal CFO LLC bought a new position in shares of FedEx in the fourth quarter valued at approximately $31,000.
-Householder Group Estate & Retirement Specialist LLC lifted its holdings in FedEx by 163.9% during the fourth quarter.
-Householder Group Estate & Retirement Specialist LLC now owns 190 shares of the shipping service provider’s stock worth $33,000 after acquiring an additional 118 shares during the period.
-Finally, Worth Asset Management LLC purchased a new position in FedEx in the first quarter worth $41,000.
-72.02% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors also recently added to or reduced their stakes in FDX.
+Global Wealth Management Investment Advisory Inc. purchased a new position in FedEx in the first quarter valued at about $35,000.
+CenterStar Asset Management LLC acquired a new position in FedEx in the 4th quarter worth approximately $29,000.
+My Personal CFO LLC acquired a new position in FedEx in the 4th quarter worth approximately $31,000.
+Householder Group Estate & Retirement Specialist LLC boosted its position in FedEx by 163.9% in the 4th quarter.
+Householder Group Estate & Retirement Specialist LLC now owns 190 shares of the shipping service provider’s stock worth $33,000 after purchasing an additional 118 shares in the last quarter.
+Finally, Worth Asset Management LLC purchased a new stake in FedEx in the 1st quarter worth approximately $41,000.
+Hedge funds and other institutional investors own 72.02% of the company’s stock.

 FedEx Increases Dividend

 The company also recently declared a quarterly dividend, which will be paid on Monday, July 3rd.
-Shareholders of record on Monday, June 12th will be given a dividend of $1.26 per share.
-The ex-dividend date is Friday, June 9th.
+Investors of record on Monday, June 12th will be issued a dividend of $1.26 per share.
+This is a positive change from FedEx’s previous quarterly dividend of $1.15.
 This represents a $5.04 dividend on an annualized basis and a yield of 2.30%.
-This is an increase from FedEx’s previous quarterly dividend of $1.15.
-FedEx’s dividend payout ratio is 39.72%.
+The ex-dividend date of this dividend is Friday, June 9th.
+FedEx’s dividend payout ratio is currently 39.72%.

-In related news, CEO Frederick W. Smith sold 131,755 shares of the stock in a transaction on Tuesday, April 11th.
-The stock was sold at an average price of $232.21, for a total value of $30,594,828.55.
-Following the sale, the chief executive officer now owns 14,459,759 shares in the company, valued at approximately $3,357,700,637.39.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-In related news, CEO Frederick W. Smith sold 131,755 shares of the firm’s stock in a transaction dated Tuesday, April 11th.
-The stock was sold at an average price of $232.21, for a total value of $30,594,828.55.
-Following the sale, the chief executive officer now directly owns 14,459,759 shares of the company’s stock, valued at $3,357,700,637.39.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Amy B. Lane purchased 830 shares of the business’s stock in a transaction dated Thursday, April 6th.
-The shares were purchased at an average cost of $232.88 per share, for a total transaction of $193,290.40.
-Following the completion of the purchase, the director now directly owns 2,359 shares of the company’s stock, valued at approximately $549,363.92.
+In other FedEx news, CEO Rajesh Subramaniam sold 11,125 shares of the company’s stock in a transaction on Thursday, April 6th.
+The shares were sold at an average price of $231.01, for a total value of $2,569,986.25.
+Following the completion of the transaction, the chief executive officer now directly owns 39,483 shares in the company, valued at approximately $9,120,967.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, CEO Rajesh Subramaniam sold 11,125 shares of the stock in a transaction dated Thursday, April 6th.
+The shares were sold at an average price of $231.01, for a total transaction of $2,569,986.25.
+Following the sale, the chief executive officer now directly owns 39,483 shares of the company’s stock, valued at approximately $9,120,967.83.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Stephen E. Gorman purchased 1,080 shares of the company’s stock in a transaction dated Wednesday, April 12th.
+The shares were bought at an average cost of $230.75 per share, for a total transaction of $249,210.00.
+Following the acquisition, the director now owns 1,258 shares in the company, valued at $290,283.50.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders sold 146,486 shares of company stock valued at $34,001,009.
-8.62% of the stock is owned by insiders.
+In the last ninety days, insiders sold 146,486 shares of company stock worth $34,001,009.
+8.62% of the stock is currently owned by corporate insiders.

 About FedEx